The Honeymoon Phase In Marriage: How Long Does The Honeymoon Stage Last?

 Sometimes couples may find they have irreconcilable differences once the honeymoon phase is over while others might find a deeper love and stronger connection.
 Not all relationships will survive the post-honeymoon phase as typically your morals and values will be revealed, and sometimes they may not be aligned.

-Even if not, disagreement can be healthy and challenges us to see perspectives outside of our own, which can foster personal and relationship growth.
+Even if not, disagreement can be healthy and it challenges us to see perspectives outside of our own, which can foster personal and relationship growth.

-How to seek outside support
+How to seek outside support for relationship problems after honeymoon phase

 Regardless of what stage you’re experiencing in your relationship, it can be completely normal to have conflict sometimes and to go through ups and downs.
 If you’re experiencing difficulties in your relationship, it may be helpful to seek support from a licensed therapist to gain an outside perspective.